 - 1. Watch Omar Thomas talk about what inspiration is to him and what inspires his music making process. - 2.
-Choose an inspiration for a song based on the option cards - Music Related - A favorite song - A favorite genre - A favorite artist - Emotion Related - An emotion (Happiness, sadness, anger, etc.) - A place or idea (A calming river, gentle snow falling, a raging storm, etc.). - 3.
+Choose an inspiration for a song based on one (or two) of the below prompts: - Hope - Unity - Sadness - 3.
+Research other songs that are connected to your prompt. - 4.
+Choose your favorite and analyze its musical qualities. - 5.
 Identify musical qualities to incorporate into your song based on your inspiration. - Ex.
 What kind of instruments are used in a song that you like? - Ex.
 What kind of tempo would you use to evoke happiness?
 Sadness?
-Anger? - 4.
-Create your own original song or a variation of our examples using either Chrome Music Lab or GarageBand. - 5.
-Share with a classmate. - 6.
-Give feedback to at least 1 other classmate's project.
+Anger? - 6.
+Compare and contrast traditional notation software (MuseScore, Noteflight, Finale, etc.) with a modern application (GarageBand, Looper, etc.). - 7.
+Choose which kind of software you want to use. - 8.
+Create your own original song based on your chosen prompt or a variation of our examples using either GarageBand or traditional notation software. - 9.
+Share with a classmate. - 10.
+Give feedback to one other classmate.